agiliq/agiliq-jekyll/_posts/2018-05-23-setting-up-reactjs-dev-environment-from-scratch.md

 }
 	```
 3. Now, install `webpack` and `webpack-dev-server`
-	* `webpack`: to generate a single javascript files out of all components and host it on the dev server.
+	* **webpack**: to generate a single javascript files out of all components and host it on the dev server.
-	* `webpack-dev-server`: it helps us to recompile the jsx every time we make changes to any component and loads the newly generated file onto the development server.
+	* **webpack-dev-server**: it helps us to transcompile the jsx every time we make changes to any component and it loads the newly generated file onto the development server.
 Install it with the below command
 	```bash
 npm install webpack webpack-cli webpack-dev-server --save-dev
 	```